yannickl/CCControlExtension/CCControlExtensionExamples/README.md

 Cocos2D - CCControlExtension Examples
 =====================
-These examples show how to the CCControl can be used.
+The puporse of these examples are to show you how the CCControl can be used into your Cocos2D projects.
+The examples are available for iOS and Mac OSX.

 Controls available: